kelvinlegacy/mission23_wiki/The-CIA’s-Mount-Calvary-Missionary-Baptist-Church,-Inc..md

     - [[Read the Letter (PDF)]](https://github.com/Mission23/MCBCMassacre/blob/base/assets/pdf/20230629_kew_cease_and_desist_response.pdf)

 * [Micah was served with an Order of Protection.](https://github.com/Mission23/MCBCMassacre/blob/base/assets/pdf/20230731_served_oop.pdf)
+    - The victim would be the Rev. Dr. Felix G. Williams, III grandfather, who is long deceased.
-    - Received by Clayton County Sheriff’s Deputy moments after committing a PDF of Cease & Desist letter (converted from HEIC format)
+    - Received by Clayton County Sheriff’s Deputy moments after committing a PDF of Cease & Desist letter (converted from HEIC format) to the repository.
+The original couldn’t be opened my everyone.
     - From Fayette County Sheriff.
 Something Micah (from neighboring Jessamine County) never heard of, Lexington only has police.
     - Micah unable to find any court hearing.
 The website didn’t look like an true court’s website.
     - [[Read Order (PDF)]](https://github.com/Mission23/MCBCMassacre/blob/base/assets/pdf/20230731_served_oop.pdf)